h2oai/mlops-dai-runtimes/README.md

 `gradle.properties` file a push a new version of the deployment templates out as described above.

-Note that in order to be able to build against the new mojo2 runtime, i.e., the mojo2 runtime implementation and the api jars, have to be available in the public Maven repository: https://mvnrepository.com/artifact/ai.h2o/mojo2-runtime-api and https://mvnrepository.com/artifact/ai.h2o/mojo2-runtime-impl.
+Note that in order to be able to build against the new mojo2 runtime, the mojo2 runtime implementation and the api jars have to be available in the public Maven repository: https://mvnrepository.com/artifact/ai.h2o/mojo2-runtime-api and https://mvnrepository.com/artifact/ai.h2o/mojo2-runtime-impl.